FGaragnani/Ararita/README.md

 ## Installing

 ### IDE
-You can play the game simply by cloning this repository and opening it in your IDE.
+You can play the game simply by cloning this repository and opening it in your IDE, if you have a JDK installed with Version 17 or above.
 There is only one main method - in DesktopLauncher.java - and if everything is set correctly, it should run the project.
-You can use both the 'main' and the 'executable-jar' branches, and they should both work.
-I suggest using the 'main' one.

 ### JAR
 In releases, you can find a .jar file.
-In order to use it, you should have a Java Runtime Environment with at least Version 17.
+In order to use it, you must have a JDK with Version 17 or above.
 Both double-clicking on the file and command-line execution will work; the latter can be done using:
 ```console
 java -jar ararita.jar